poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         def message(self, msg):
             #Show all inside msg
             logging.info(msg)
-            #Show only body attribute, like dictionary access
+            #Show only body attribute
             logging.info(msg['body'])
         #<<<<<<<<<<<<
+//TODO from here

-Expanding the message with new tags
+Expanding the message with new tag
 ++++++++++++++++++++++++++++

 To expand the Message object with our tag, the plugin should be registered as the extension for the Message object: